awaemmanuel/exstreamly_cheap/README.md

 The following are some of the lessons learned.
   1. There are ubiquitous engineering intricacies that go into designing a robust data pipeline.
 Careful consideration need to be given to release versions, bugs reported, features already supported by client libraries and documentation (most important in my opinion).
 A choice between your favorite programming language, which may not be the tool's native implementation, vs the native language implementation is very key.
 If a native language is chosen, then you may need to learn a new language like SCALA.

   2. The best/optimal design architecture for the Asynchronous Distributed Querying Engine (Async DQE) was a bit challenging.
-Design tradeoffs had to made to ensure uniqueness of deals.
+Tradeoffs had to made to ensure uniqueness of deals.
 Crawling the API synchronously led to duplicate and expired deals.
   ![alt text](figures/pagination_issue.png "Sqoot Pagination challenge.")
 This reason led to implementing Async DQE to try and fetch unique deals asynchronously in parallel, utilizing PyKafka asynchronous producers and balanced consumer implementations.
 This path was choosen because of the
 ```LEAKY BUCKET ALGORITHM,  kafka's thread safeness, message queuing and ability to multithread a balanced consumer.```